 The purpose of the Supervised Year in Ministry is threefold: (1) to make a Minister-in-Training available to a local church or agency for service as a pastor, youth minister, student associate, or other agency-based ministries; (2) to help the student toward a better self-understanding both as a person and as a pastor or non-profit ministerial leader; and (3) to help the student develop a sustainable spiritual discipline and professional ministerial career.
 Being a religious leader includes intrapersonal and interpersonal self-awareness.
 The art of theological reflection upon events and the interrelationships of individuals, families, systems, and institutions is a craft that must be learned.
 To that end, the Supervised Ministry year places theory and practice in the same arena, in an action-reflection model of learning, so this skill may be developed effectively.

-Under careful pastoral supervision and with the support of a Lay Training Committee, the student is exposed to total ministry and is guided in the process of facing the issues of life dissecting them, examining each part in the light of theological reflection–in collegiality with pastors, lay people and peers.
-Thus, the student is engaged in valid work of ministry.
-He or she will have the opportunity of gaining insights and skills in integrating and academic knowledge, theological reflection, spiritual formation, competence in the functions of ministry, and awareness of personal functioning and interpersonal relations.
+Under careful pastoral supervision, and with the support of a Lay Training Committee, the student is exposed to total ministry and is guided in the process of facing life issues and examining each ministerial challenge in the light of mutual accountability in collegiality with pastors, lay persons, and peers.
+She or he will have the opportunity to gain insights and skills in integrating academic learning, theological reflection, spiritual formation, competence in the functions of ministry, and awareness of personal strengths and growing edges in interpersonal relations.